 crazinisT artisT got his Bachelor Degree in Fine Arts - BFA (Painting) in 2014 from the Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana where he is currently pursuing his MFA.

-Since 2013, he began an endless journey of investigating and questioning social constructivism of human existence and its relationship with the "culturality" of gender stereotypes.
+Since 2013, he began an endless journey of investigating and questioning social constructivism of human existence and its relationship with the "culturality" of gender stereotypes and sexual misrepresentation.

-His belief in unconditional love for humanity, regardless of one’s sense of belonging or identity, pushes his works to investigate and question our quest for socio-cultural supremacy over marginalized people, political injustice, violence and objectification of humans.
+His belief in unconditional love for humanity, regardless of one’s sense of belonging or identity, pushes his works to investigate and question our quest for socio-cultural supremacy over marginalized people, political injustice, violence, vulnerabilities, human sense of mortality and objectification.

-However, he uses his body as a thought provoking tool and material that confront and exploit the stereotypical aesthetics of marginalized citizens within ‘so-called’ civilized societies.
+However, he uses his body as a thought provoking tool and material that confront and exploit the stereotypical aesthetics of marginalized citizens within ‘so-called’ civilized societies while exploring ‘rituals of identity’, and the tension between ‘exhibitionist and voyeurs’, the public and privacy through performance photography, nomadic performance (the walking art), experimental videos, films and installations